OTU-Centre-for-SMRs/gnat/README.md

 Gnat
 =====

-Gnat is an open-source neutron activation analysis toolkit built within the MOOSE finite-element framework.
-Gnat has been designed for the simulation of neutron activation of gases and aerosols, acting as the source-term solver for Caribou: a multiphysics transport code for the environmental assessment of nuclear accidents.
+Gnat is an open-source radiation transport and mobile nuclide depletion solver built within the MOOSE finite-element framework.
+Gnat has been designed for the simulation of neutron activation of gases and aerosols, acting as the source-term solver for Caribou: a multiphysics health physics and environmental impact code.

 ## Installation